BennoCrafter/DataWorker/README.md

 **A simple, local database for macOS — inspired by Bento.**

+**DataWorker** is a modern and simple replacement for **Bento**, the discontinued personal database app by FileMaker/Claris.

+Bento made it easy to create small, flexible databases without a complicated setup.
+DataWorker follows the same idea:

 [Download](https://github.com/BennoCrafter/DataWorker/releases) ·
 [Report an Issue](https://github.com/BennoCrafter/DataWorker/issues)

 </div>

 ---

-## About

-**DataWorker** is a modern and simple replacement for **Bento**, the discontinued personal database app by FileMaker/Claris.

-Bento made it easy to create small, flexible databases without a complicated setup.
-DataWorker follows the same idea:

-* Create a **library** for anything you want to organize
-* Add your own fields
-* Enter and edit records directly in a table
-* Basic sort and search your data
-* Import existing Bento CSV exports
-* Export your libraries back to CSV
-* Keep everything **local on your Mac**

 ## Preview